EuroVelo 8 Spain by bike from Elche to Valencia

 Day 6: from Gandía to Cullera - 35 km / + 50 m

 Follow the route through marshes, orange groves and other orchards until you reach the first rice fields of the Albufera Natural Park.
-It is an enormous rock that welcomes you to Cullera, where a castle is perched.
-At the foot, immense and pretty beaches stretch out to their full length.
+An enormous rock welcomes you to Cullera, where a castle stands perched above the city.
+At the foot, immense and pretty beaches stretch out along the coastline.

 Day 7: from Cullera to Valencia - 60 km / + 100 m

-This last day of cycling takes place along the Mediterranean coast, between marshes and rice fields.
-A little further, it is along the best beaches of the Province of Valencia that you ride in the heart of the natural park, with its dunes.
-The entry into Valencia is done in a beautiful way, through the City of Arts and Sciences, an emblematic building of the city.
+This last day of cycling takes place along the Mediterranean coast, passing through marshes and rice fields.
+A little further, you cycle along the best beaches of the province of Valencia in the heart of the natural park, with its dunes.
+The entry into Valencia is a beautiful one, through the City of Arts and Sciences, an emblematic building of the city.

 Day 8: Valencia